 How Much Does Order Fulfillment Cost?

 By

-4 Minutes Read
+5 Minutes Read

 If you’re thinking about outsourcing your shipping needs to an order fulfillment provider, you’ll have to estimate how much it will cost to ship each package to see if outsourcing is worth it.
 Unfortunately, there is no industry standard by which you can easily compare your exact projected costs with what you pay now as each provider calculates the price for their services differently.
 However, there are a few rules of thumb you can use to calculate these prices on your own.
-Once you have an estimate, you’ll know what to look for when searching or the right provider.
+Once you have an estimate, you’ll know what to look for when searching for the right provider.

+How Much Does Order Fulfillment Cost?